DimitriBarronmore/cyf-arenas/README.md

 Multiple arenas which overlap will automatically merge into a single shape.
 There is no option to disable this.

-Arenas behave mostly like the original, with a few notable exceptions:
+Arenas should behave exactly like the original, just with some extra features.

-**1.)** Arena.MoveAndResize and Arena.MoveToAndResize no longer exist.
-This is because you can simply use Arena.Move/Arena.MoveTo and Arena.Resize one after another, and with the addition of rotation following this convention seems impractical.

-**2.)** Arena.ResizeImmediate no longer exists.
-Instead, Arena.Resize takes an optional third true / false argument which tells it whether to resize immediately.

 -----------------------